earthwees/.github/profile/README.md

-# Earthwees: Uniting for a sustainable tomorrow.
+# Uniting for a sustainable tomorrow.

 Introducing Earthwees, the app that brings together a community of eco-conscious individuals committed to making a positive impact on our planet.